barrymac/gradle-dropwizard/README.md

 README
 =====

-Dropwizard plugin to run a task concurrently with dropwizard and wiremock(optional)
+Dropwizard plugin to run a gradle task after dropwizard is started and optionally use wiremock to substitute external services

 ## Example Usage: